Skip to content

 CI/CD🔗

 RSigma is designed to drop into a detection-as-code workflow.
-The four CLI surfaces that matter for CI are rule lint, rule validate, engine eval, and backend convert.
+The CLI surfaces that matter for CI are rule lint, rule validate, rule backtest, rule coverage, engine eval, and backend convert.
 Each exits with a structured code that lets CI runners distinguish "no findings, clean exit" from "the tool ran but reported findings" from "the tool could not run because of a configuration or rule error."

-This page covers the exit-code model, the failure-controlling flags (--fail-on-detection, --fail-level), and copy-paste pipelines for GitHub Actions, GitLab CI, pre-commit, and a generic shell runner.
+This page covers the exit-code model, the fixture harness (rule backtest), the failure-controlling flags (--fail-on-detection, --fail-level), and copy-paste pipelines for GitHub Actions, GitLab CI, pre-commit, and a generic shell runner.

 Exit codes🔗